-Parameters keep_previous_results - If True, results from any previous call to this method are appended.
-This can be used to combine calculations with multiple start points if the mapping fails at a certain condition.
+- keep_previous_results If True, results from any previous call to this method are appended.
+This can be used to combine calculations with multiple start points if the mapping fails at a certain condition. - timeout_in_minutes Used to prevent the calculation from running longer than what is wanted, or from hanging.
+If the calculation runs longer than timeout_in_minutes, a UnrecoverableCalculationException will be thrown, the current TCPython-block will be unusable and a new TCPython block must be created for further calculations.

-Returns A new MaterialToMaterialPhaseDiagramResult object which later can be used to get specific values from the calculated result.
+A new MaterialToMaterialPhaseDiagramResult object which later can be used to get specific values from the calculated result.